chunta/SwfitUI-TCA-SwiftData/mobile-client/README.md

 ## Overview
 The ToDoList application is a task management tool built using the Composable Architecture in Swift.
 This README provides an overview of the main components and their responsibilities within the application.

+## Design Patterns

+- **The Composable Architecture (TCA)**: Utilizes TCA to manage state and actions predictably, enhancing modularity and testability.
+- **Dependency Injection**: Services are injected into features for improved decoupling and easier testing.
+- **Protocol-Oriented Programming**: Protocols define service contracts, enhancing flexibility and testability.

+## Architecture Overview

+The application follows a layered architecture consisting of:
+- **User Interface Layer**: Contains views for displaying and adding to-do items.
+- **Feature Layer**: Manages state and logic for adding and listing to-do items.
+- **Model Layer**: Handles local and remote data operations.

+## Testing Strategy

+Unit tests are implemented for features and services, utilizing mocks and stubs for isolated testing.

+## Code Structure and Best Practices

+The codebase is organized by features, following consistent naming conventions and coding standards.

+## Future Improvements

+Potential enhancements include refactoring for better modularity and integrating additional design patterns.

+## Commit History

+A clear and organized commit history will be maintained to facilitate easy review of changes.

 ## Main Classes Descriptions

 ### `AddToDoFeature`